LGBTQ rights in Florida: AP African American studies

 On January 12, 2023, the Florida Department of Education's Office of Articulation, under the administration of Republican governor Ron DeSantis, sent a letter to College Board saying the course was "inexplicably contrary to Florida law and significantly lacks educational value."
 The letter reportedly did not specify what was objectionable to the department, but a spokesperson for DeSantis indicated that the course left "large, ambiguous gaps that can be filled with additional ideological material."
 According to The New York Times, the letter called the course "historically inaccurate" and a violation of Florida state law.

 DeSantis later gave his reason for the ban as the inclusion of queer theory and intersectionality in the course, as well as content regarding the role prisons play in systemic oppression, stating that these topics were on "the wrong side of the line for Florida standards".
 In response, College Board said that it would revise the course nationwide, but did not give specifics on how.
 The decision was praised by the Florida DoE, who called for College Board to remove "content on Critical Race Theory, Black Queer Studies, Intersectionality and other topics that violate our laws".

 The updated version of the course was later released, with the names of numerous black writers associated with black feminism, critical race theory, and the queer experience being stripped from the course, the Black Lives Matter movement removed from the formal curriculum, and "black conservatism" added as a suggested research topic.

 Book bans

 In March 2022, Florida passed a law to create a list of sanctioned reading material for students in educational settings, punishing any teacher or school librarian whose classrooms or libraries contain unsanctioned books with felony charges.
-Sanctioned books must be reviewed by the state to be free of "prohibited material harmful to minors", which critics have said that under Florida state law includes content regarding the LGBT community and black history.
+Sanctioned books must be reviewed by the state to be free of "prohibited material harmful to minors", which critics have said that under Florida state law includes content regarding the LGBTQ community and black history.
 In April 2023, another bill bans books within Florida - plus to fully implement "book objections" by a bill that formally passed both houses of the Florida Legislature.
 The Governor of Florida is yet to either sign or veto the bill.